It's so tempting, isn't it?

-Giving to child beggars can have plenty of negative side effects.
+In addition to possibly perpetrating a crime, giving to children can have plenty of other negative side effects.
 Consider these:

-The problem seems to be how to be generous without encouraging greed or contributing to the vicious cycle of begging.
+So how can you be generous without encouraging greed or contributing to the vicious cycle of begging that perpetuates poverty?

-Handing out money is definitely not the best way to either help a child or to feed your generous spirit.
-But if you feel you must hand something over, why not try some of these alternatives - they may not provide instant gratification, but they will help more in the long run.
-If nothing else they will build a connection and do no harm:
+If you feel you must hand something over, why not try some of these alternatives - they may not provide instant gratification, but they won't harm children the way money could - and they will help build a connection:

 It's clear by now that I don't think giving money to street beggars, especially children, is a good idea.
 But that's not all.

-Many well-intentioned travelers who want to give something find alternatives to money.
-Yet these, too, often do more harm than good.
+Many well-intentioned travelers who want to give something find alternatives to money, some of which may also do more harm than good.
 For example:

 And please, stay away from orphanages.
 There are undoubtedly many ethical establishments, but those that allow you in for a few hours or days are probably not among them.
 Unless you are professionally qualified in child care and can speak the local language, what can you do that the staff cannot, other than give a child hope you will not be able to fulfil?

 In the spirit of honesty, I admit that I do give to the occasional beggar, especially if the person appears particularly vulnerable - usually older or disabled people who may not have anyone to take care of them.
 But never to children.